Failing to Stop after Property Damage

 Brian Joslyn represents clients charged with hit and run in Hamilton County, the third-most populous county in Ohio, as well as the surrounding counties of Butler County to the north, Warren County to the northeast, and Clermont County to the east.

-Call for a free consultation to discuss the charges pending against you, ways to avoid the typical penalties and the best defenses to fight the charges.
+Contact us for a free consultation to discuss the charges pending against you, ways to avoid the typical penalties, and the best defenses to fight the charges.

 Call (513) 399-6289 today.

 Elements of Failure to Stop After a Traffic Accident in Cincinnati, OH

 In order to prove the offense of failing to stop after an accident, the prosecutor must prove the following elements of the offense beyond all reasonable doubt:

 - the defendant was the driver of a vehicle involved in an accident;

 - the accident resulted in damage to either:

 - the property was legally upon or adjacent to a public road or highway;

 - the defendant failed to immediately stop and take reasonable steps to: